hybrid-publishing-lab/hybrid-publishing-research/README.md

     4=> "A slash was not immediately followed by >."
 Line no: 65 5=> "End tag had attributes."
 Line no: 65

-The second run describes the Dublin core meta data validation.
-Output could look something like this:
+The second step validates the content according to the Dublin Core meta data standard.
+The output could look like this:

     Checking x-html-example.html for required meta data:
     >> title